Sweeney Todd: The Demon Barber of Fleet Street: 2011–2015

-2015 South African revival

-Pieter Toerien and KickstArt produced a production at the Pieter Toerien Monte Casino Theatre in Johannesburg, which ran from October 10 – December 13, 2015 before transferring to the Theatre on the Bay in Cape Town from February 19 – April 9, 2016.
-Directed by Steven Stead and designed by Greg King, the production starred Jonathan Roxmouth (Sweeney Todd), Charon Williams-Ros (Mrs Lovett), Michael Richard (Judge Turpin), Jaco van Rensburg (Tobias), Anne Marie Clulow (Beggar Woman), Adam Pelkowitz (Beadle Bamford), Cameron Botha (Anthony), Sanli Jooste (Johanna), Germandt Geldenhuys (Adolfo Pirelli) and Weslee Swain Lauder (Jonas Fogg).
+Pieter Toerien and KickstArt produced the show at the Pieter Toerien Monte Casino Theatre in Johannesburg from October to December 2015, before transferring to the Theatre on the Bay in Cape Town from February to April 2016.
+Directed by Steven Stead and designed by Greg King, the production starred Jonathan Roxmouth (Sweeney Todd) and Charon Williams-Ros (Mrs Lovett).

-2015–2016 Australasia
+2015–2017 Australasia, London and off-Broadway

 In 2015, Victorian Opera's production was performed at the Melbourne Arts Centre.
 The production was revived for New Zealand Opera in 2016, visiting Auckland, Wellington and Christchurch.

-The production starred Teddy Tahu Rhodes as Sweeney Todd, Antoinette Halloran as Mrs. Lovett, Phillip Rhodes as Judge Turpin, Kanen Breen as Beadle Bamford (later replaced by Andrew Glover during the New Zealand tour), David Rogers-Smith as Adolfo Pirelli (replaced by Robert Tucker in New Zealand), Ross Hannaford as Tobias Ragg (replaced by Joel Grainger in New Zealand), Blake Bowden as Anthony Hope (replaced James Benjamin Rodgers in New Zealand), Amelia Berry as Johanna, Dimity Shepherd as the Beggar Woman (replaced by Helen Medlyn in New Zealand), and Jeremy Kleeman as Jonas Fogg.

-2018 Mexican production
+The production starred Teddy Tahu Rhodes as Sweeney Todd and Antoinette Halloran as Mrs. Lovett, with Kanen Breen as Beadle Bamford.

+The Tooting Arts Club presented a site-specific production at Harrington's Pie Shop in Tooting, London in October and November 2014.
+Sondheim attended and enjoyed the production and told producer Cameron Mackintosh who later produced a West End transfer at a pie shop recreated in Shaftesbury Avenue and ran from March 19 to May 16, 2015.
+The cast included Jeremy Secomb as Sweeney Todd, Siobhán McCarthy as Mrs. Lovett, Nadim Naaman as Anthony, Ian Mowat as the Beadle, Duncan Smith as the Judge, Kiara Jay as Pirelli and the Beggar Woman, Joseph Taylor as Tobias and Zoe Doano as Johanna.

+The Tooting Arts Club production transferred Off-Broadway, transforming the Barrow Street Theatre into a re-creation of Harrington's pie shop.
+Previews began February 14, 2017, before an opening on March 1.
+It was also directed by Bill Buckhurst, designed by Simon Kenny and produced by Rachel Edwards, Jenny Gersten, Seaview Productions and Nate Koch in association with Barrow Street Theatre.
+The cast featured four members of the London cast: Secomb as Todd, McCarthy as Mrs. Lovett, Duncan Smith as the Judge and Taylor as Tobias, alongside Brad Oscar as the Beadle, Betsy Morgan as Pirelli and the Beggar Woman, Matt Doyle as Anthony and Alex Finke as Johanna.
+From April, replacements included Norm Lewis as Todd, Carolee Carmello as Mrs. Lovett and Jamie Jackson as Turpin.
+Later replacements included Hugh Panaro as Todd, Sally Ann Triplett as Johanna and Matt Leisy as Beadle Bamford.
+The production closed on August 26, 2018.

+2018–present

 Valtru produced the first Mexican production of Sweeney Todd.
-Opened on July 7, 2018, at the Foro Cultural Coyoacanense's starring Lupita Sandoval and Beto Torres along with José Andrés Mojica, Mario Beller, Eduardo Ibarra, Alejandra Desiderio, Sonia Monroy, Daniel Paéz and Adrian Mejia.
+Opened on July 7, 2018, at the Foro Cultural Coyoacanense's starring Lupita Sandoval and Beto Torres.

-2019 Australia production

-In June 2019, for the show's 40th anniversary, a limited run of the production presented by Life Like Company was performed at Her Majesty's Theatre, Melbourne and Darling Harbour Theatre, ICC Sydney.
-It starred Anthony Warlow as Sweeney Todd, Gina Riley as Mrs. Lovett, Debra Byrne as the Beggar Woman, Michael Falzon as Adolfo Pirelli, Jonathan Hickey as Tobias Ragg, and Daniel Sumegi as Judge Turpin.
+In June 2019, a limited run of the production was presented by Life Like Company at Her Majesty's Theatre, Melbourne and Darling Harbour Theatre, ICC Sydney.
+It starred Anthony Warlow as Sweeney Todd, Gina Riley as Mrs. Lovett, Debra Byrne as the Beggar Woman and Michael Falzon as Pirelli.